DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 ### Variant: Common Modifications
 Modifying equipment is a common expectation of adventurers foraying through the worlds of *Star Wars*.

-This rule treats all unenhanced items that can potentially be Modifiable Items, the eight categories listed earlier in this chapter, as unmodified standard rarity *Modifiable Items*.
+This rule treats all unEnhanced Items that can potentially be Modifiable Items, the eight categories listed earlier in this chapter, as unmodified standard rarity *Modifiable Items*.

 For example, every unenhanced blaster rifle you find while adventuring, or for sale in a market, comes with four vacant modification slots for standard rarity blaster modifications.